jpconstantineau/60PercentKeyboard/KeyboardLayout.md

 - Observe how you "type" and use modifier keys.

 ## Chromebook
 - Chromebooks don't have a "shift lock" key.
 I don't miss it.
-It's been reused to be a "search" action
+It's been reused to be a "search" action.
+Alt-search activates "shift lock".
+It's there but just hidden.
 - Layout is similar to a 60% keyboard with arrow keys
 - Additional top rows configured to be "esc", media keys and power button.
 - ALT-Arrows up/down is page up/down.
 This works well.